easolhq/easolhq.github.io/docs/reference/objects/link.md

 > **Deprecated**
 >
-> This is deprecated as it will actually return a full URL.
+> This is deprecated as it will return a full URL.
 Please use `link.url` instead.

 # link.url